 How To Create Effective Safety Messages At Work

-- It must be short and concise
+- It must be short

 - It must be placed where necessary

-- It must resonate positive thought
+- It must resonate with positive thoughts

 - It should trigger emotion